Felix-Quehl/c-project-template/README.md

 ## Why ISO9899:1990

 * portability
-* compatibility
+* Compatibility
 * little syntactic sugar
-* full control
+* Full control
 * low level

-## Why no Frameworks and only standard tooling?
+## Why are there no Frameworks and only standard tooling?

 Having external dependencies or foreign code can cause problems.
 So writing everything by yourself has advantages:

 * Having no frameworks is a lean approach with low overhead
-* Writing own tooling help to understand the projects needs
+* Writing own tooling help to understand the project's needs
-* Solving problems on your own increases the developers skills
+* Solving problems on your increases the developer's skills
-* Not having foreign code means not having to rely on others
+* Not having a foreign code means not having to rely on others
-* Can be setup and compiled off-line
+* Can be set up and compiled off-line
-* reduced binary size because only whats needed is implemented
+* reduced binary size because only what's needed is implemented
 * fully compatible with your target platform
 * no exotic dependencies